neverthesameagain/AYCI/README.md

 This is Group W04
 The members being:
-Aryan Mathur                122201017
+-Aryan Mathur                122201017
-Priyanshu Pandey
+-Priyanshu Pandey
-Ashish Kumar Singh
+-Ashish Kumar Singh